 Composition and Terms: The Curriculum Committee is composed of: two basic science chairs, two clinical chairs or directors, two faculty members from any basic science department; two faculty members from any clinical department; one adjunct clinical faculty member; and at least four student members (one from each cohort).
 Chair members are appointed by the Dean.
 Student members are elected by the SHSU-COM student body.
 All members except ex-officio and student members have two year terms that can be renewed.
 Ex-officio members include: Associate Dean for Biomedical Sciences, the Associate Dean for Clinical Affairs, and the Director of Assessment and Accreditation.
 The Dean may appoint additional members as may be required to meet the curricular needs of the College.

-Stephen McKernan, Associate Dean for Clinical Affairs
+Stephen McKernan, DO, Associate Dean for Clinical Affairs

-Craig Boudreaux, Professor of Family Medicine
+Craig Boudreaux, DO, Professor of Family Medicine

 Responsibilities: The Student Promotions and Academic Progress Committee (SPAP) evaluates osteopathic medical students’ academic performance and their suitability to undertake the practice of medicine.
 This committee makes recommendations to the Dean regarding matters of continued matriculation, promotion, retention and graduation.
 The committee’s competency evaluation for all osteopathic medical students includes professionalism and ethics.
 The committee may, at its discretion, consider prior disciplinary actions in its deliberations but shall not engage in disciplinary hearings.
 The actions of the committee shall be in accordance with guidelines that shall be approved by the CEC.
 The proceedings and decisions of the SPAP are privileged information.
 SPAP members may not discuss particular cases or the outcome with anyone outside the SPAP, except as required by law.